 My thinking was that I wanted to make sure there was nothing else going on that could be causing my symptoms.
 Thriva kindly sent me their Baseline test kit, which was perfect for my needs.
 It tested all of the above plus it also checked my cholesterol levels too.

-Read on to learn more about Thriva, how I found the home blood test kit and what my results were.
+Read on to learn more about Thriva, how I found the home blood test kit, what my results were and how you can get a 50% discount.

 Thriva is a UK subscription-based service that is all about preventative healthcare (it can be paused or cancelled at any time).
 Founded in 2016, their aim is to change how we approach our health.